 Note that individual institutions may have additional requirements or will change the category that a course satisfies if the AAOT is not completed, or is transferred to an out-of-state college or university.
-For admission into a particular program, courses may be added (e.g., UO requires Psychology majors to complete PSY 302 and PSY 303, Statistics and Research Methods, prior to admission to the PSY program, but admission to the school is automatic with the AAOT).
+For admission into a particular program, courses may be added (e.g., OSU requires WR 227, PSY 201, PSY 202, BIO 101, 102,103, and MTH 111).
 Students who transfer should contact the institution they plan to attend to ensure they have fulfilled the specific requirements for their program.

-Students have the option of pursuing a bachelor's degree in psychology through the University of Oregon (contact Diane Pritchard, UO advisor, 541-617-4665) or through a distance program with Eastern Oregon University (contact Brenda McDonald, EOU advisor, 541-385-1137); both programs are available in Central Oregon.
+Students have the option of pursuing a bachelor's degree in psychology through Oregon State University (contact Diane Pritchard, OSU advisor, 541-617-4665) or through a distance program with Eastern Oregon University (contact Brenda McDonald, EOU advisor, 541-385-1137); both programs are available in Central Oregon.